 In the past, we have worked on various collaborations with brands, some of which we have done very intensively.
-This includes a tea service by the artist Olaf Nicolai produced with the porcelain manufacturer Nymphenburg.
+This includes a tea service by the artist Olaf Nicolai, who produced with the porcelain manufacturer Nymphenburg.
 Furthermore, I had wanted a graphic oak cabinet, which I developed with e15.

-We also developed with a leather travel case with Isaac Reina in which you could put five travel size Aesop bottles.
-The latest cooperation is with the Japanese company Second skin, which have developed an entire Travel set for us.
-The base is a tshirt that is so fine and light that it doesn’t weigh anything on the scales, you get a travel sized scent candle, plus aromas, a toothbrush from Ross hair and an ecologically produced toothpaste and other products you need to travel and feel at home.
-We will intensify this type of collaboration in the future.
+We also developed a leather travel case with Isaac Reina in which you could put five travel sized Aesop bottles.
+The latest collaboration is with the Japanese company, Second skin, who have developed a complete travel set for us.
+The base is a T-shirt that is so fine and light that it doesn’t weigh anything on the scales, plus you get a travel sized scent candle, aromas, a toothbrush from Ross hair, and an ecologically produced toothpaste and other products you need to travel with in order to feel at home.
+We will ramp up this type of collaboration in the future.